MeGysssTaa/ReflexIssueTracker/GUIDE.md

 ### Misdetection report
+If your bug is of type **BUG**, erase everything written under "Misdetection report" and write the description of your bug there, desirable with video- or image- evidence, and skip to the "Before submitting" article.

 Under "misdetection report" we mean that you want to report a situation where Reflex has made a mistake differentiating a hacker from a legitimate player, and therefore both kicked someone legit (**FALSE POSITIVE**) or ignored someone who was obviously cheating (**BYPASS**).